jaytimm/google-ngrams-and-r/README.md

 ### 7 Exploring synonymy historically

 Finally, we are cooking with gas.
-Using the `neighbors` function from the `LSAfun` package, we extract historical nearest neighbors from our SVD matrices for the form **COMMUNICATE**.
+Using the `neighbors` function from the `LSAfun` package, we extract historical nearest neighbors (via cosine-based similarities) from our SVD matrices for the form *COMMUNICATE*.

 ``` r
 x <- lapply(tfms_mats, LSAfun::neighbors,